-Contingency Plans (substitute or re-integrate)

-02. KPMG EBA Survey 2021

-Before we look at the results, let's study the Benelux survey respondent's profiles, the main outsourcing objectives and the overall confidence in guideline compliance before addressing the three major categories of requirements.

-2.1 Respondents Profile

-A good sample of institutions (23), very evenly distributed over the Benelux region, answered all 32 survey questions.

-There was also a good mix of functions, which is not surprising given the multidisciplinary importance of outsourcing across all business lines.
+Contingency Plans (substitute or re-integrate) 2.
+KPMG EBA Survey 2021 Before we look at the results, let's study the Benelux banking survey respondents' profiles, the main outsourcing objectives and the overall confidence in guideline compliance before addressing the three major categories of requirements.
+2.1 Respondents Profile - A good sample of institutions (23), very evenly distributed over the Benelux region, answered all 32 survey questions. - There was also a good mix of functions, which is not surprising given the multidisciplinary importance of outsourcing across all business lines.
 We point out that 30% of the respondents have an outsourcing-related function.
-This can be directly traced back to one of the aims of the guidelines, namely, to have an

-Split per country

-Outsourcing SPOC/function per institution.

-We also found out, that 70% of the survey respondents receive services from outside the EU/EAA - such arrangements are subject to additional safeguards under the guidelines, as they should not lead to an undue increase in risk or impair the ability of competent authorities to effectively supervise institutions.
+This can be directly traced back to one of the aims of the guidelines, namely, to have an Outsourcing - SPOC/function per institution. - We also found out, that 70% of the survey respondents receive services from outside the EU/EEA - such arrangements are subject to additional safeguards under the guidelines, as they should not lead to an undue increase in risk or impair the ability of competent authorities to effectively supervise institutions.
 They also require appropriate security measures regarding data protection.
-Split per type of bank